Digital Copyright FAQ

 Following guidelines developed by professional organizations, such as the American Library Association, Music Library Association and Visual Resources Association, network access to digitized materials used for instructional purposes must be restricted to the Bowdoin College campus network and those authorized to use that network.

-You can use either the Library Reserve System or Blackboard.
-If you place your materials in Blackboard, make sure to ask permission from copyright holders for the use of their materials, if appropriate, and cite the source properly.
+You can use either the Library Reserve System or Canvas.
+If you place your materials in Canvas, make sure to ask permission from copyright holders for the use of their materials, if appropriate, and cite the source properly.
 If you use the Library Reserve System, circulation staff will seek copyright permission for you.
 Both systems restrict content use to those enrolled in the class.
 If you need assistance, please contact Library or IT staff.

 Fair Use sometimes applies to course-related intellectual materials when they are limited in scope, chosen spontaneously, and used solely by students and faculty in a particular course.
 But even for course work, copying a whole CD or video is not an acceptable alternative to buying an original.